AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 can be turned on or off in the [User Settings](../system-settings/user-settings.md#display) .)

 To record, press <Keys.HardKey>Open/View</Keys.HardKey> then
-\[Record Workspace\], then touch one of the Workspaces buttons, or just touch an empty button twice to Quick Record.
+<Keys.SoftKey>Record Workspace</Keys.SoftKey>, then touch one of the Workspaces buttons, or just
+touch an empty button twice to Quick Record.
 You can also save workspaces onto any grey handle or macro button.

 When saving and loading workspaces, it's often useful to be able to set how existing windows will behave if you load more windows, and to be able to target particular windows to a certain screen on the console.

--   \[Record Visible/All Windows\] lets you set whether the workspace will contain only the windows which are currently visible, or will also include any windows which are hidden underneath other windows (this option is not available when using Quick Record).
+-   <Keys.SoftKey>Record Visible/All Windows</Keys.SoftKey> lets you set whether the workspace
+    will contain only the windows which are currently visible, or will also include any windows which are hidden underneath other windows (this option is not available when using Quick Record).

--   \[Remove/Leave other windows on recall\] sets whether all other windows will be closed when this workspace is recalled.
+-   <Keys.SoftKey>Remove/Leave other windows on recall</Keys.SoftKey> sets whether all other windows will be closed when this workspace is recalled.
 If set to remove, the Workspace button will show an <Keys.ContextKey>X</Keys.ContextKey> in the corner.

 	![Workspaces](/docs/images/Workspace-Layout-Button-Letters-X.png)

--   \[Screens=\] sets whether the workspace layout will record all the screens, or individual screens (you can select or deselect each screen).
+-   <Keys.SoftKey>Screens=</Keys.SoftKey> sets whether the workspace layout will record all the screens, or individual screens (you can select or deselect each screen).

--   \[Recall as Recorded / Where Selected\] only appears if the Screens option is set to record only a single screen, and sets whether the workspace will recall onto the screen where you recorded it (button shows S + the screen number), or if it will recall onto the screen where you selected it (button shows a target symbol).
+-   <Keys.SoftKey>Recall as Recorded / Where Selected</Keys.SoftKey> only appears if the Screens option
+    is set to record only a single screen, and sets whether the workspace will recall onto the screen where you recorded it (button shows S + the screen number), or if it will recall onto the screen where you selected it (button shows a target symbol).